 Disparaging remarks to a person about a legally protected characteristic (e.g., negative or offensive remarks or jokes about a person’s religion or religious garments).

 Displaying negative or offensive posters or pictures about a legally protected characteristic.

 All communications, including those conveyed electronically, such as by email, telephone or voicemail, text messaging, social media or other internet use, that violate this policy.

-Retaliation is prohibited against any individual or group of individuals involved in filing a complaint or report under the Policy on Discrimination and/or Harassment, filing an external complaint, participating in a disciplinary process, or opposing in a reasonable manner an action believed to constitute a violation of the policy.
+Retaliation is prohibited against any individual or group of individuals involved in filing a report, complaint or grievance under the Policy on Discrimination and/or Harassment (or with an external entity), opposing in a reasonable manner an action believed to constitute a violation of University policy, participating in a University investigation, compliance review, or disciplinary proceeding, or filing a request for an accommodation under a University policy.
+(For purposes of this policy, "retaliatory action" Is defined as intimidation, threat, coercion, discrimination, or adverse educational or employment action; acts of politeness and the like typically do not qualify.)

 The full text of the Policy on Discrimination and/or Harassment, including examples of prohibited conduct, resources, and options for addressing concerns, can be viewed online at: http://inclusive.princeton.edu/addressing-concerns/policies/policy-disc… and in an accompanying set of Frequently Asked Questions: http://inclusive.princeton.edu/addressing-concerns/faqs.
 Members of the University community are expected to be familiar with and adhere to the regulations set forth in the policy.